A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

 Correspondingly, in the correlation approach, we define the Euclidean distance $\zeta^{\;\text{Eucl}}_L \left(t_a, t_b \right)$.
 Rows and columns are labeled by the indices $t_a = 1, \ldots, 3984$ and $t_b = 1, \ldots, 3984$.
 Thus, we obtain distance matrices of dimension $3984 \times 3984$.
 Due to the normalization with $K$ in Eq.~\eqref{eqn:ScaledEuclidDist} we may compare distance matrices for another selection of stocks.

 In Figs.~\subref*{subfig:DistMatCovAppr} and~\subref*{subfig:DistMatCorrAppr} the distance matrices calculated according to Eq.~\eqref{eqn:ScaledEuclidDist} are displayed.
-The larger the distance, the more dissimilar are two reduced--rank correlation matrices.
+The larger the distance, the more dissimilar are two reduced-rank correlation matrices.
 The distance matrices derived from the standard correlation matrices show their highest values for financial crashes \cite{munnixIdentifyingStatesFinancial2012}.
 We observe a completely different dynamics for the distance matrices $\zeta^{\;\text{Eucl}}_B \left(t_a, t_b \right)$ and $\zeta^{\;\text{Eucl}}_L \left(t_a, t_b \right)$.
-Quasi--stationary periods of distances with values of approximately 0.24 are followed by less stable periods of larger distances with values larger than 0.26.
+Quasi-stationary periods of distances with values of approximately 0.24 are followed by less stable periods of larger distances with values larger than 0.26.
 The distance matrix $\zeta^{\;\text{Eucl}}_B \left(t_a, t_b \right)$ for the covariance approach shows a much more pronounced structure than that for the correlation approach $\zeta^{\;\text{Eucl}}_L \left(t_a, t_b \right)$.

-We introduce a new time series --- the \textit{averaged distance} --- to analyze the market state transitions in more detail.
+We introduce a new time series -- the \textit{averaged distance} -- to analyze the market state transitions in more detail.
 Due to the characteristic stripes in Figs.~\subref*{subfig:DistMatCovAppr} and~\subref*{subfig:DistMatCorrAppr}, it is beneficial to take the average of the rows of a distance matrix since these stripes might contain information on possible market state transitions.
 Using the distance matrix $\zeta^{\;\text{Eucl}}_B \left(t_a, t_b \right)$ in~Eq.~\eqref{eqn:ScaledEuclidDist}, we calculate the averaged distance as

 keeping the row index $t_a$ fixed and summing up to a specific column index $t_c$.
 The column index $t_b^{\prime} =1$ corresponds to the trading date 1997-01-31 and $t_c = 484$ to the trading date \mbox{1998-12-31}.
+Thus, we obtain a side profile for each distance matrix mapping important structural information into a one-dimensional plot.
+The averaged distance facilitates the comparison with historical events.
+We do not analyze $\mean{\zeta}^{\;\text{Eucl}}_B(t_a)$ in dependence of $t_c$.
 Analogously, we define the averaged distance $\mean{\zeta}^{\;\text{Eucl}}_L(t_a)$ for the correlation approach.
-The averaged distances are depicted in Figs.~\subref*{subfig:DistMatCovApprTSeries} for the covariance approach and in Fig.~\subref*{subfig:DistMatCorrApprTSeries} for the correlation approach.
+The averaged distances are depicted in Figs.~\subref*{subfig:DistMatCovAppr} for the covariance approach and in Fig.~\subref*{subfig:DistMatCorrAppr} for the correlation approach.

 In Figs.~\subref*{subfig:DistMatCovAppr} and~\subref*{subfig:DistMatCorrAppr}, we cut off distance matrix elements with values smaller than 0.22.
 Thereby, we exclude distances between overlapping reduced-rank correlation matrices in Eq.~\eqref{eqn:AveragedScaledEuclidDist}.
 By including values smaller than 0.22 we would calculate systematically lower values for the averaged distance in Eq.~\eqref{eqn:AveragedScaledEuclidDist} from $t_b^{\prime} = 1$ to $t_c$ compared to the time period from $t_c$ to $t_d = 3984$.
 We would create an artificial jump at $t_c$.